 The job market for nurses is growing at a rapid pace.
 Employers are looking for nurses with not only the requisite clinical skills but also a set of specific technical skills.
 These skills can be developed by pursuing careers with a BSN – the courses offered by Rockhurst University will certainly set you on your way.
-They will place you in an ideal position to work in a variety of settings, including hospitals, clinics, and physician’s offices, as you specialize in a particular area of nursing, such as pediatrics, geriatrics, or oncology.
+They will place you in an ideal position to work in various settings, including hospitals, clinics, and physician’s offices, as you specialize in a particular area of nursing, such as pediatrics, geriatrics, or oncology.

-Understand basic medical terminology
+Understand basic medical terminology.

 Drug administration